talo/molecule-generation/README.md

 Modify the code & parameters as you desire.

+## timings
+For 100 particles (mols) in 1 swarm, it takes about 1 hr to 1.5 hrs per epoch, depending on the GNINA settings & how complex & flexible the ligands are.
+Thus, for 10 epochs, it can take 10-15 hrs.

 # Outputs
 With each epoch in the optimisation, the code will save several csv files into the output folder. by default, this folder is `./results/{run_name}_{time_hash}`.